All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Sixty – On-demand web app support platform

 Web applications are becoming increasingly essential in just about every office, with new updates bringing new problems that lots of IT departments aren’t always equipped to deal with.
-Sixty is building a platform that brings in-app on-demand experts to help users navigate the ins-and-outs of web apps like Quickbooks or Mailchimp.
+Sixty is building a platform that brings in-app on-demand experts to help users navigate the ins-and-outs of web apps like QuickBooks or MailChimp.
 The startup found that nearly 20 percent of support tickets for some web services were best suited for paid professional help, Sixty serves as a great outlet for these issues so businesses aren’t saddled with the toughest issues and customers aren’t left waiting in the interim.

 —